facebook/react-native-website/docs/touchablehighlight.md

 ### `activeOpacity`

 Determines what the opacity of the wrapped view should be when touch is active.
 The value should be between 0 and 1.
 Defaults to 0.85.
+Requires `underlayColor` to be set.

 | Type   | Required |
 | ------ | -------- |